legal resources necessary to hold negligent facilities accountable.

 During an interview with the Director of Nurses on November 2, 2016, the Director said that "privacy should be afforded residents during toileting."
 The investigator reviewed the facility's policy titled: Resident's Rights that reads in part:

 "These rights to ensure that each resident admitted to this facility: Is treated with consideration, respect in full recognition of his dignity and individuality, including in treatment and care for his personal needs."

 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
-Our law firm offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.